Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

-The opening angle which is edged by the outer shell in the upper hemisphere is $\theta\sim \pi$.
-While the solid angle is $\Omega\sim 0.3\pi$, or about $\sim 60^\circ$ for the lower cone or hemisphere.
-The ionization cone geometry has been determined by the polar angle distribution of the gas inside $\sim 0.1$\,pc.
-The difference between the gas densities along the polar axis and the equatorial plane has increased with time and by the end of the simulation is $\theta(\pi)/\theta(\pi/2)\sim 10^{-6-7}$.
-The polar axis has been practically emptied by this time while the accretion disk midplane is very dense.
-However, the disk itself is clearly sandwiched by the accretion wedge containing inflowing gas with a high angular momentum --- this gas is the main contributor to the obscuration and forms the edges of the ionization cone.
+The difference between the gas densities along the polar axes and the equatorial plane has increased with time and, by the end of the simulation, this ratio is $\rho(\theta=\pi)/\rho(\theta=\pi/2)\sim 10^{-3}-10^{-4}$.
+The polar axes have been practically emptied by this time, while the accretion disk midplane is very dense.
+However, the disk itself is clearly sandwiched by the accretion wedges containing inflowing gas with a high angular momentum --- this gas is the main contributor to the obscuration and forms the edges of the ionization cone.
+The gas is highly ionized within the cones, inside the radii of the outer shell, $\sim 1.3$\,pc.
+Between this radius and $\sim 10$\,pc, the ionization fraction is $\sim 10^{-3}-10^{-4}$.